 One of my photographs of Hans Island, an uninhabited dome of rock between Greenland and Ellesmere Island was published recently in UK magazine Geographical.

-One my photographs, depicting the setting sun behind Dublin’s Poolbeg power station has been used in a New York Times article about Ireland’s recent divestment… Read More »My photo in the New York Times & NPR: Ireland Divests from Fossil Fuels
+One my photographs, depicting the setting sun behind Dublin’s Poolbeg power station has been used in a New York Times article about Ireland’s recent divestment from fossil fuels – making it the first nation to do so.

 Yellowstone Grand Prismatic Spring photo by Dave Walsh in High Country News.